nus-cs2103-AY2324S1/tp/docs/team/wui-hong.md

 ### Project: Spend N Split

-Spend N Split (SnS) is a **desktop app for managing expense from contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Spend N Split (SNS) is a **desktop app for managing expense from contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 Given below are my contributions to the project.